MRCIEU/temmpo/README.md

 * Tessa Alexander - Developer - Research IT, University of Bristol
 * Kieren Pitts - Developer cover - Research IT, University of Bristol
 * Jon Hallett - Systems Administrator - Research IT, University of Bristol
+* Mike Rodwell - Acceptance testing - Research IT, University of Bristol
+* Rick Henry - Systems Administrator - Research IT, University of Bristol

 ## License